ash-S26/CrowdCoin/README.md

 On clicking "View Requests", we can see various expences requests that manager has created, and these requests can only be approved by contributors.
 If more than 50% contributor approves requests then automatically requested amount is transfered from smart contract to person for whom manager wants to buy stuff.
 ![image](https://user-images.githubusercontent.com/86155751/226813993-b742ba90-4b71-4af6-84a4-ef71503a94fa.png)

+Manager can created ticket with details as shown in below image.
 ![image](https://user-images.githubusercontent.com/86155751/226814092-3737e8bd-2c24-4c6d-9b79-d9611c834e0c.png)

 User can create new campaign using "Create Campaign" button.
 We need to enter the amount that we want as minimum contribution form contributor.